Llanelly House: Archaeology

 In the early years of the 18th century, post 1705, Margaret Vaughan inherited Llanelly House from one of her elder sisters on her death in 1706/7.
 In 1691 Margaret had already married Sir Thomas Stepney (5th Baronet), thus the Stepney lineage at the house had begun.
 Thomas Stepney was most likely responsible for the commissioning of the new house's front façade with its present third floor with hipped roof in a Queen Anne style, work that probably was not fully completed until 1714, as is evident from a date on one of the surviving lead drainage hoppers.

-Future of the house

-The house was set to reopen in 2013 as a Genealogy Heritage Centre.

-The 'Be a Face' of Llanelly House campaign is encouraging people to put forward who they want to appear in the House.
 Project director Craig Hatto commented: "Llanelly House is the heartbeat of Llanelli and reflects the triumphs and tribulations of the town, embracing the industrial revolution and sparking prosperity."

+Reopening

+Llanelly House officially reopened on 1 November 2013.

+The building struggled with high running costs.
+In 2017 Carmarthenshire County Council paid £350,000 to the management trust to cover their debts.
+By 2019 the council were paying £60,000 per year to help keep the building open.